qiskit-community/qiskit-ionq/README.md

 ## Running Tests

-This package uses the [pytest](https://docs.pytest.org/en/stable/) test runner and the [pytest-cov](https://pypi.org/project/pytest-cov/) package for reporting test coverage.
+This package uses the [pytest](https://docs.pytest.org/en/stable/) test runner, and other packages for mocking interfactions, reporting coverage, etc.
-These can be installed with `pip install pytest pytest-cov`.
+These can be installed with `pip install -r requirements-test.txt`.

 To use pytest directly, just run: